 We are very excited to be hosting, on behalf of Passive House Western PA (PHWPA), a dinner at Poros Restaurant as part of The Getting to Zero National Forum on April 18th at 7:00 pm.
 The 2018 Getting to Zero National Forum is being held on April 17-19th in Pittsburgh, Pennsylvania.
 It is the premier global event dedicated to defining the future of the built environment.
-For more information on the forum and our hosted dinner event please click on the image below.
+For more information on the forum and our hosted dinner event please click on the image above.

 There are a number of different manufacturers, criteria, and options when selecting ultra-low energy, high performance windows.
 If a project requires the Passivehaus and/or Passive House performance standards, Alpen is the only American-made window with both PHI (Passivehaus Institute) and PHIUS (Passive House Institute U.S.) certifications.